You are here:

 The Center Virchow-Villermé for Public Health Paris-Berlin as a Franco-German cooperation is affiliated with the institute.
 Please find further information about the Center Virchow-Villermé on its website.

 In the area of teaching and learning, the institute organizes colloquia and intensive short courses and offers postgraduate courses in public health and epidemiology at the Berlin School of Public Health.
-More information about the courses can be found on the Internet pages of the Berlin School of Public Health.
+More information about the courses can be found on the Internet pages (in German only) of the Berlin School of Public Health.